12 Sep Texas General Land Office’s Hurricane Harvey Report

 Overall, despite the very strange omission of the impact of climate change on past (however minor) and future hurricane disasters in Texas, the Texas General Land Office’s Hurricane Harvey Report is worthwhile reading for home and business owners; potential homeowners; and company risk managers, business continuity personnel, and security departments.

 Our enterprise security risk assessments always consider natural hazard risks such as hurricanes and other risks never considered by our clients.
-Call us for a free risk assessment estimate at 202-389-6200 or complete our contact form.
+Call us to discuss a risk assessment at 202-389-6200 or 703-934-2034, or complete our contact form.
+You can also schedule a free phone consult below: